Poets in the Garden

 Joseph continued to write epigrams up to the last month of his life.
 His last book, Catchy Thoughts, was published in time for his hundredth birthday in May of 2022.
 He filled one more lined paper pad in the ensuing six months, dictating them to me in the last few weeks.
 He would be sitting there at the dining room table, silent.
 I would think he was sleeping then he would open his eyes and say “Write.”
 I would take up a pen and he would dictate an epigram.
 His mind remained sharp up to the end.
 But he was more than frustrated with his failing eyesight due to macular degeneration.
 And just as determined to remain in control of himself.
 He continued to cook, albeit with my help, he watered the garden but now left the harder work to his son Paul, and he was helping with the housework up to the last year of his life.

 He had a few falls, none serious, but became aware that he needed someone else in the house and asked me to move in on Solstice 2020.
 I did so and we soon established a pattern, two loners who liked to work in their studies, but met for meals and shared household duties.
 We had always done the grocery shopping together when I visited on the weekends.
 Now, when Covid hit, I took over all outside errands to protect him from contagion.
 We continued to do the housework together.
 Little by little, I took over more of the work, but he was cleaning his own bathroom up to a month before he died.
-I took over more of the cooking as well, making the recipes he had always liked, but he continued to make his salad with its ingredients and plenty of olive oil and vinegar.
+I took over more of the cooking as well, making the recipes he had always liked, but he continued to make his salad with its many ingredients and plenty of olive oil and vinegar.
 It was when, in the last month, he stopped making and eating salad that I knew the end was near

 Still cooking at age 99, December 2021.